 Coin and Chronicles Sets

 Coin and Chronicles Sets were released for all four of the 2015 releases honoring Harry S. Truman, Dwight D. Eisenhower, John F. Kennedy, and Lyndon B. Johnson.
-These sets contained a 99.9% silver version of the corresponding Presidential Medal as well as reverse proof versions of each Presidential Dollar.
-The reverse proof coins were unique to the sets, making them popular items with collectors.
+These sets contained a 99.9% silver version of the corresponding Presidential Silver Medal as well as Reverse Proof versions of each Presidential Dollar.
+The Reverse Proof coins were unique to the sets, making them popular items with collectors.